Workshop06 Experiments

 • Attaches a keyword_overlap score per item by comparing expectedKeywords against the agent's answer.

-The traces produced are the same shape as production traces โ€” same dad-it-support-chat-turn root, same OpenAI generation, same tool spans.
-We don't touch the script in this chapter.
+The traces produced are the same shape as production traces — same dad-it-support-chat-turn root, same OpenAI generation, same tool spans.
+We do not need extra UI setup for the deterministic score because it already lives in the script.

-dataset.runExperiment(...) โ€” the moving parts
+dataset.runExperiment(...) — the moving parts

 The whole run is one call to runExperiment.
 The shape boils down to: